parcel-bundler/website/src/docs/packagers.md

 }
 ```

-## Registering an Asset Type
+## Registering a Packager

-You can register your asset type with a bundler using the `addPackager` method.
+You can register your packager with a bundler using the `addPackager` method.
 It accepts a file type to register, and the path to your packager module.

 ```javascript
 const Bundler = require('parcel-bundler');